bichenyuu/bichenyu.github.io/_pages/about.md

 ---
 **Hello and welcome to my Homepage!**

-I'm Chenyu Bi, a second-year M.S. student in Biostatistics at the University of Pennsylvania (Penn).
-Before joining Penn, I received my B.S. in Applied Statistics from the School of Statistics at Renmin University of China (RUC).
+I'm Chenyu Bi, a second-year M.S. student in Biostatistics at the University of Pennsylvania.
+Previously, I received my B.S. in Applied Statistics from the School of Statistics, Renmin University of China ([RUC](https://en.ruc.edu.cn)).

 A data-driven personal website